Police: Texas fugitive wanted after shooting two people caught in Gordon County, had explosives in truck

 The GBI's bomb disposal unit will get rid of the explosives, the agency said.

-Potter, from Leakey, Texas, was wanted in Georgia on five counts of aggravated assault, and on Texas charges of larceny and theft of more than $2500.
+Potter, from Leakey, Texas, was wanted in Texas charges of larceny and theft of more than $2500.
+In addition to the five counts of aggravated assault Potter was originally charged with in Whitfield County, he now also faces the following charges.

+In Whitfield County: possession of a firearm by a convicted felon, possession of a firearm during a commission of a felony, felony obstruction, theft by receiving, possession of an explosive by a convicted felon.

+In Gordon County, Potter faces three counts of aggravated assault, three counts of aggravated battery, two counts of burglary, possession of a firearm during the commission of a felony, possession of a firearm by a convicted felon and felony obstruction.

 Hosmer, 47, was arrested Tuesday after surveillance video recorded him leaving the truck crash.

-Also wanted in Texas on larceny and theft charges, he's charged in Georgia with possession of methamphetamine, bringing stolen property into the state, possession of a firearm by a convicted felon, and possession of a firearm during the commission of a felony.
+Also wanted in Texas on larceny and theft charges, Hosmer is charged in Georgia with possession of methamphetamine, bringing stolen property into the state, possession of a firearm by a convicted felon, and possession of a firearm during the commission of a felony.